 - Back in Claude: the connector appears in the list with a tool count

 Your sanity check is the tool count.
-“23 tools available” means you’re done.
+For us that’s “22 tools available” (22, not the full 23: regenerate_api_token only exists for legacy token auth and is hidden from OAuth sessions).
 “0 tools” or a connector that doesn’t appear at all means OAuth didn’t finalize.
 See Troubleshooting below.

 For local stdio servers: